finanalyst/collection/README.md

 The `compilation` plugin callables could, eg, collect page component data (eg., Table of Contents, Glossaries, Footnotes), and write them into the `ProcessedPod` object separately so there is a TOC, Glossary, etc structure whose keys are filenames.

 The return value of `collect` at the inspection point is a list of `ProcessedPod`, `%process`, with the `ProcessedPod` already changed by the `compilation` plugin callables.

+The stage is controlled by the same options as _Setup_ and

+*  with-only - same as include but for structure documents

+*  ignore-mode - as for ignore above

 ## Transfer Milestone
 (Skipped if the `:without-processing` flag is True)